-Stephen Fyfe (director), Crystal Bruntz, Robert Franks, Mark Johnson, Tuan Nguyen, George Nwaogu, Jaclyn Rundle, Maggie Schlerman
+Stephen Fyfe (director), Crystal Bruntz, Mark Johnson, Graham Lemke, Tuan Nguyen, George Nwaogu, Jaclyn Rundle, Maggie Schlerman, Julie Summers

 Are you interested in developing software systems or managing the information structure for an organization?
 Would you like to be a chief information officer someday?
 The information systems major at Central allows students to choose from an emphasis in accounting information systems (AIS), computer information systems (CIS), or management information systems (MIS).
 Graduates have entered graduate school and immediate employment as IT managers, web programmers, and information systems auditors.